Treat Your Methadone Addiction in Our Residential Facility

 The first step in our methadone addiction treatment program is a medical detox with a licensed doctor to keep patients as safe and comfortable as possible.
 After the medical detox is complete, we move on to the next steps in the rehab process.

-How do I know if I’m addicted to methadone?
+How do I know if I or a loved one is addicted to methadone?

 Methadone doesn’t produce the same euphoric effects as other opiates because it’s designed to do the opposite as a form of addiction treatment.
 Despite this, methadone is still taken illegally in search of a high.